PECAN: A Deterministic Certified Defense Against Backdoor Attacks: Introduction

 \textbf{Why certification?} A defense against backdoor attacks should construct effective \emph{certificates} (proofs) that the learned model can indeed defend against backdoor attacks.
-Empirical defenses~\cite{heu_advtrain, heu_finetune} do not provide certificates, can only defend against specific attacks, and can be bypassed by new unaccounted-for attacks~\cite{break_backdoorfl, break_sanitization}. \yhmodify{}{ In Section~\ref{sec: rq2}, we show that existing empirical defenses~\cite{isolation_forest, SpectralSignatures, HDBSCAN, friendly_noise, mdr} cannot defend against XBA when only 0.1\% of training data is poisoned. } Certification has been successful at building models that are provably robust to \emph{trigger-less} poisoning attacks and \emph{evasion} attacks, but models trained to withstand such attacks are still weak against backdoor attacks.
-The \emph{trigger-less} attack~\cite{triggerless_convpolytope, triggerless_featurecollision, triggerless_bullseyepolytope, triggerless_witchbrew} assumes the attacker can poison the training set but cannot modify the test inputs, e.g., adding triggers, while the \emph{evasion} attack~\cite{pgd} assumes the attacker modifies the test inputs but cannot poison the training set.
-Existing certified defenses against trigger-less and evasion attacks, e.g., DPA~\cite{partitioning} and CROWN-IBP~\cite{crownibp}, cannot defend against backdoor attacks as they can either defend against the poison in the training data or the triggers at test time, but not both.
-As we show in the experiments, we can break these certified defenses using XBA (Section~\ref{sec: rq2}).
+Empirical defenses~\cite{heu_advtrain, heu_finetune} do not provide certificates, can only defend against specific attacks, and can be bypassed by new unaccounted-for attacks~\cite{break_backdoorfl, break_sanitization}.
+In Section~\ref{sec: rq2}, we show that existing empirical defenses cannot defend against XBA when only 0.1\% of training data is poisoned.
+Certification has been successful at building models that are provably robust to \emph{trigger-less} poisoning attacks and \emph{evasion} attacks, but models trained to withstand such attacks are still weak against backdoor attacks.
+The \emph{trigger-less} attack~\cite{triggerless_convpolytope, triggerless_featurecollision} assumes the attacker can poison the training set but cannot modify the test inputs, e.g., adding triggers, while the \emph{evasion} attack~\cite{pgd, advpatch} assumes the attacker modifies the test inputs but cannot poison the training set. \yhmodify{ Existing certified defenses against trigger-less and evasion attacks, e.g., DPA~\cite{partitioning} and CROWN-IBP~\cite{crownibp} , }{ Existing certified defenses against trigger-less attacks, e.g., DPA~\cite{partitioning}, and against evasion attacks, e.g., CROWN-IBP~\cite{crownibp} and PatchGuard++~\cite{patchguard++}, } cannot defend against backdoor attacks as they can either defend against the poison in the training data or the triggers at test time, but not both.
+As we show in the experiments, we can break these certified defenses using \yhmodify{}{BadNets~\cite{badnets} and} XBA (Section~\ref{sec: rq2}).

 \textbf{Why determinism?} It is desirable for a certified defense to be \emph{deterministic} because probabilistic defenses~\cite{bagflip, RAB} typically require one to retrain thousands of models when performing predictions for a single test input.
 Retraining can be mitigated by Bonferroni correction, which allows reusing the trained models for a fixed number of predictions.
 However, retraining is still necessary after a short period, making it hard to deploy these defenses in practice.
 On the other hand, deterministic defenses~\cite{partitioning, dpa_improve} can reuse the trained models an arbitrary number of times when producing certificates for different test inputs.
 Furthermore, probabilistic defenses for backdoor attacks, e.g., BagFlip~\cite{bagflip}, need to add noise to the training data, resulting in low accuracy for datasets that cannot tolerate too much noise when training (Section~\ref{sec: rq1}).